In the guide

 What is required?

 You should ask the business supplying you with the food contact materials to supply written evidence that the materials comply with the relevant requirements.

 This is known as a 'declaration of compliance' and you can get it from your packaging supplier.
 You also have to get one if you buy food that is already packaged for sale in any of those materials.

 The declaration of compliance will normally contain information about:

 - who manufactured or imported the materials or articles or the substances intended for their manufacture

 - when the declaration was made

-- confirmation that the materials or articles meet relevant requirements laid down in EU Regulation (EC) No 1935/2004 on materials and articles intended to come into contact with food and in any specific measures
+- confirmation that the materials or articles meet relevant requirements laid down in Regulation (EC) No 1935/2004 on materials and articles intended to come into contact with food and in any specific measures

 - information about the compliance of substances used that are subject to any restrictions and/or specifications that will allow the downstream businesses ensure compliance with those restrictions